inoxlang/inox/README.md

 )
 ```

-String patterns can also be composed
+String patterns can also be composed:

 ```
 pattern code-name = %str('a'..'z'+)